 Don’t worry, most recent Samsung TVs have been upgraded and have an ARC HDMI port.
 Also, using an HDMI cable that is 1.4 below (even 1.3) WON’T WORK.
 This is because only versions 1.4 and above support the ARC function.

-It’s worth noting that the Audio Return Channel (ARC) sends sound signals to the receiver from wherever the sound originates, i.e. the receiver gets its signal from your Smart TV, Smartphone, and any other device which is the sound that is played in the theatre.
+It’s worth noting that the Audio Return Channel (ARC) sends sound signals to the receiver from wherever the sound originates, i.e. the receiver gets its signal from your Smart TV, Smartphone, and any other device that is the sound that is played in the theatre.

 You may need to change the setting of your Onkyo Receiver to activate the ARC feature (If needed).
 You can find this in settings and it may be labeled as HDMI-MEC.

-You also need to put on this feature on your Samsung Smart TV.
+You also need to put this feature on your Samsung Smart TV.
 In most Samsung TVs, the HDMI-MEC feature is referred to as Anynet+.

 To activate the Anynet+ feature on your TV, follow the procedure below;